diablo02000/oracle-monitoring/README.md

                   Oracle connection credential
   -go         (Optional, takes 1 argument)
                   Send data to graphite.
 Set patch to graphite ex: statds.server.sid.
-  -so         (Optional, takes 0 arguments)
-                  Send data to statsd.
-Before use this option you need to configure the Statds connection variable.
   -to         (Optional, takes 0 arguments)
                   Console output.
 This is the default output.
   -connect    (Optional, takes 0 arguments)